 When it comes to calligraphy and you are shopping at the big name brands - ask yourself, "Would I rather spend $_____ to these big names who I won't get to know personally or would I rather take a little more time and shop around for a small shop where I would spend the same amount?
 The convenience of a big name invitation company lacks a personal touch, interaction with a designer, and the feeling that you supported a new business!

 This is a tough subject!
-For one, it is so hard to know what something will cost you because there are so many variables when it comes to event design!
+For one, it is so hard to know what something will cost you because there are so many variables when it comes to stationery!
 Most of the time a calligrapher doing hand-made, custom work will be more expensive than simply having someone throw together fonts that look nice together.
 But this doesn't always have to be the case!

 At times I will cross an invitation design that I know was made purely with fonts and it saddens me that so many people fall into the trap of paying big money for this.
 There are so many great artists out there and if there is an invitation you love but want to support a small business, send a photo of the work to them and see if they can do anything similar.

-Also, while custom may be more costly remind yourself of the first touch of thoughtfulness your event paper will make on your guests.
+Also, while custom may be more costly remind yourself of the impact of thoughtfulness your event paper will make on your guests.
 There is no feeling like receiving a beautiful envelope in your mailbox, nothing like the feel of letterpressed, cotton paper, and something they will look at often as they look forward to your special day.

 Here at Golden Hour Paper I desire to serve my clients in all of their wedding/event needs!
 With custom calligraphy and illustration to match the feel of an event while using the highest quality papers, inks, and tools we promise to make your dreams a reality and make you happy that you chose a calligrapher.